Countering America's Adversaries Through Sanctions Act

 The Countering America's Adversaries Through Sanctions Act (CAATSA) is a United States federal law that imposed sanctions on Iran, North Korea, and Russia.
+It accomplishes this goal by preventing U.S. companies from doing business with sanctioned entities.
 The bill was passed by the Senate on July 27, 2017, 98–2, after it passed the House 419–3.
-The bill was signed into law on August 2, 2017 by President Donald Trump, who nevertheless believed that the legislation was "seriously flawed".
+It was signed into law on August 2, 2017, by President Donald Trump, who nevertheless believed that the legislation was "seriously flawed".

 Legislative history

-On 15 June 2017, the United States Senate voted 98 to 2 for the bill (an amendment to the underlying Iran sanctions bill), which was rooted in a bill introduced in January that year by a bipartisan group of senators over Russia's continued involvement in the wars in Ukraine and Syria and its interference in the 2016 election; with regard to Russia, the bill was designed to expand the punitive measures previously imposed by executive orders and convert them into law.
+On 15 June 2017, the United States Senate voted 98 to 2 for the bill (an amendment to the underlying Iran sanctions bill), which was rooted in a bill introduced in January that year by a bipartisan group of senators over Russia's continued involvement in the wars in Ukraine and Syria and its interference in the 2016 U.S. presidential election; with regard to Russia, the bill was designed to expand the punitive measures previously imposed by executive orders and convert them into law.
 The bill in the Senate incorporated the provisions of the Countering Russian Influence in Europe and Eurasia Act that was introduced in May 2017 by Senator Ben Cardin.

 An identical bill was introduced by Democrats in the House of Representatives on 12 July 2017.
 While the bill's text was unchanged from what had passed the Senate on 15 June, it was titled as House legislation to avoid procedural hurdles.
 The bill, after being revised to address some of the Trump administration's concerns, passed in the House 419 to 3 on 25 July.
 On 27 July, the bill was passed overwhelmingly by the Senate, 98 to 2.
 Support in both chambers was high enough to override a potential presidential veto.
 On August 2, 2017, President Donald Trump signed the bill into law.